🕒 Reading Time: 10 minutes

 7Plus is a free, Australian streaming platform offering extensive sports coverage, including AFL, cricket, tennis, the Olympics, and major international events, alongside movies and TV shows from Australian networks.

-You’ll need to make an account, which is fairly simple.
+You’ll need to make an account, which is pretty simple.
 The platform is also compatible with mobile phones, TVs, and laptops.

 The interface is well-designed and makes it easy to keep track of what’s on.
 Ads are occasional, but they’re well-placed and don’t ruin your experience.